Causal inference: Design-based econometrics

 Recently, improved methodology in design-based econometrics has popularized the use of both natural experiments and quasi-experimental research designs to study the causal mechanisms that such experiments are believed to identify.

+Experimental methods

+In applied economics and political science, randomized field experiments are widely used to identify causal effects, since they help address confounding that complicates observational studies.
+This approach has also been adopted in marketing science, where firms conduct large-scale randomized advertising trials to estimate the causal returns on investment, or incrementality.
+Measuring the incremental effect of advertising requires very large experiments to obtain precise estimates.

 Malpractice in causal inference

 Despite the advancements in the development of methodologies used to determine causality, significant weaknesses in determining causality remain.
 These weaknesses can be attributed both to the inherent difficulty of determining causal relations in complex systems but also to cases of scientific malpractice.

 Separate from the difficulties of causal inference, the perception that large numbers of scholars in the social sciences engage in non-scientific methodology exists among some large groups of social scientists.
 Criticism of economists and social scientists as passing off descriptive studies as causal studies are rife within those fields.